-Topic: Are We Coming Closer to Civil War?
+Topic: Oregon's Effort for Campaign Finance Reform with Dan Meek.
 Join us from 5-6:30pm PT for a weekly discussion about our democracy.

 Film Screening & Panel Discussion

 (PLEASE NOTE: Date moved to not compete with Jan 6th hearings)